jttait/mediawiki_aws/README.md

 the EC2.
 The required IAM role and profile is also created to allow the EC2 to upload the backup files to S3.

-The MediaWiki setup has a manual setup step using the browser and it doesn't seem possible to automate this.
-After setting up in the UI, you then need to upload a settings file to the EC2.

 After installation, the wiki is accessible using the Elastic IP.
 This URL is an output of the Terraform module.